ImY0mu/smmo-wiki-resources/en/character/membership.md

 ## Introduction

 Membership is a monthly subscription service that support the developement of the game.

 > [!Note]
-> Membership can also be gifted to other player (Web App only)
+> Membership can also be gifted to other player (Web App only).
+You are unable to gift membership to a player who already has a subscription.

 ## Location

-Crafting can be found by clicking `Diamond Store` in the side bar (Mobile) or in the top bar (Web App).
+Membership page can be found by clicking `Diamond Store` in the side bar (Mobile) or in the top bar (Web App).

 ## Benefits